datamade/justice-divided/README.md

 #### 📊 For data, see [the data documentation](https://github.com/datamade/justice-divided/tree/master/data).

-Justice Divided is built using Jekyll, a static site generator that runs on Ruby.
+Justice Divided is built using [Jekyll](https://jekyllrb.com/), a static site generator that runs on Ruby.
 If you don't have Ruby installed, we recommend you manage your installation with [rbenv](https://github.com/rbenv/rbenv) or [RVM](https://rvm.io/).

+### Getting started

 Once you have the correct Ruby version up and running, install the package manager Bundler: